- Overview

 - Properties specific to Spreadsheet controls

-Handling a Spreadsheet control through programming (in a window)
+Manipulating Spreadsheet controls programmatically (in a window)

-A Spreadsheet control found in a window can be handled through programming.
-This help page explains how to handle a Spreadsheet control found in a window through programming.
-Handling the Spreadsheet control through programming Initializing a Spreadsheet control The Spreadsheet control can be initialized with values, formulas, ... as soon as it is displayed according to different methods: Handling the Spreadsheet control To handle a Spreadsheet control through programming, all you have to do is specify its name.
-For example:
+Spreadsheet controls can be manipulated programmatically.
+This help page explains how to manipulate a Spreadsheet control in a window from the code.
+Manipulating Spreadsheet controls programmatically Initializing a Spreadsheet control Spreadsheet control fields can be initialized with values, formulas, etc. as soon as they are displayed, using various methods: Handling the Spreadsheet control To manipulate a Spreadsheet control through programming, all you have to do is specify its name.
+For example: Handling the cells of a Spreadsheet control programmatically Handling the cells of the Spreadsheet control To manipulate a cell in a Spreadsheet control by programming, use the following notations: <Spreadsheet control name>[<Row>, <Column>] or <Spreadsheet control name>["<CellName>"] Examples:

 To assign a value to a cell through programming, you can use: - the SpreadsheetAddData function.